 If you work on your own, you will be responsible for finding the clients and also for anything that breaks while you’re cleaning the home.
-You will have to provide your own health, disability, and liability insurance.
+You will have to provide your own health, disability and liability insurance.
 You will also have to use your own car and pay for your own transportation expenses.
-On the other hand, you will be able to keep all the money you make -- other than taxes!
+On the other hand, you will be able to keep all the money you make — other than taxes!
 You will be able to control your own schedule and choose your own clients.
-You will be your own boss, and will be responsible for your own work.
+You will be your own boss and will be responsible for your own work.

-- Team of Independent Contractors: If decide to work as part of a team, you will be able to divide up the work, perhaps with each person owning a preferred task, but you will then have to divide up the earnings.
-It’s important to find a trustworthy team of people to work with because if they don't do a good job, or are not careful or honest, you will all suffer the consequences.
+If decide to work as part of a team, you will be able to divide up the housework, perhaps with each person owning a preferred cleaning task.
+However, you will then have to divide up the earnings.
+It’s important to find a trustworthy team of people to work with because if they don't do a good job or are not careful or honest, you will all suffer the consequences.

 If you work for a cleaning service, they will keep a percentage of your earnings.
 Typically, professional cleaning agencies will provide a company car for you to use, saving you transportation costs.
 The agency will also be responsible for finding and assigning clients to you.
-Benefits such as liability, healthy, and disability insurance vary from place to place.
+Benefits such as liability, healthy and disability insurance vary from place to place.

-- Live-In House Cleaner: If you have recently lost your home, one option to consider is work as a live-in house cleaner These jobs may not be that prevalent but they do exist.
-A live-in house cleaner typically cleans the house each day, performing many of the same tasks as a bi-weekly or monthly house cleaner.
+Another option to consider is working as a live-in house cleaner.
+These jobs may not be that prevalent, but they do exist.
+A live-in house cleaner typically cleans the house each day, performing many of the same tasks as a biweekly or monthly house cleaner.
 Additional live-in house cleaner duties often involve preparing meals for the family and acting as a nanny for young children.
 The disadvantage is that the work hours can be long.
 A great deal of the job satisfaction would depend on your relationship with the particular family you would work for.

-- Kitchen (Wiping down appliances , counter tops, inside of microwave)
+- Kitchen (wiping down appliances , countertops and inside of microwave).